 Auckland DHB had the highest number of applicants putting it as their first preference (118) and had 312 applicants in total expressing a preference for Auckland as their first, second or third preference.
 Waitemata DHB was the first, second or third preference of 229 applicants and Counties-Manukau had 200 applicants.

-In all there were 260 applicants in the mid-year intake (just under 40 per cent of total applicants) who were graduates from the four nursing schools based in Auckland.
+In all there were 260 applicants in the mid-year intake (just under 40 per cent of total applicants) who were graduates from the five nursing schools based in Auckland.
 The three Auckland DHBs between them took on 199 new graduates (Auckland DHB 87 and the other two 56 each) which was the equivalent of 44.5 per cent of the total jobs on offer nationwide.

 The other two largest DHBs, Canterbury and Waikato – also got high interest with 108 graduates putting Waikato as their first preference and 106 putting Canterbury.

 Canterbury DHB employed the highest number of new graduates in the country, 91, and Waikato employed 56.

 - 659 applicants took part in the ACE mid-year job match (461 were first time applicants, 169 second-time applicants and 29 were applying for their third round or more.)